New Year's Day: History

 The ancient Babylonian calendar was lunisolar, and around the year 2000 BC began observing a spring festival and the new year during the month of Nisan, around the time of the March equinox.
 The early Roman calendar designated 1 March as the first day of the year.
 The calendar had just 10 months, beginning with March.
 That the new year once began with the month of March is still reflected in some of the names of the months.
 September through to December, the ninth through to the twelfth months of the Gregorian calendar, were originally positioned as the seventh through to the tenth months.
 (Septem is Latin for "seven"; octo, "eight"; novem, "nine"; and decem, "ten") Roman mythology usually credits their second king Numa with the establishment of the two new months of Ianuarius and Februarius.
 These were first placed at the end of the year, but at some point came to be considered the first two months instead.

-The January kalend (Kalendae Ianuariae), the start of the month of January, came to be celebrated as the new year at some point after it became the day for the inaugurating new consuls in 153BC.
+The January kalend (Kalendae Ianuariae), the start of the month of January, came to be celebrated as the new year at some point after it became the day for the inaugurating new consuls in 153 BC as a result of the rebellion in Hispania which began the second Celtiberian War.
 Romans had long dated their years by these consulships, rather than sequentially, and making the kalends of January start the new year aligned this dating.
 Still, private and religious celebrations around the March new year continued for some time and there is no consensus on the question of the timing for 1 January's new status.
 Once it became the new year, however, it became a time for family gatherings and celebrations.
 A series of disasters, notably including the failed rebellion of M. Aemilius Lepidus in 78 BC, established a superstition against allowing Rome's market days to fall on the kalends of January and the pontiffs employed intercalation to avoid its occurrence.